-(MR Ch.7 s.8.4A and Ch.9 s.2.14)
+(MR Ch.7 ss.7.6 and 8.4A and Ch.9 s.2.14)

 Overview of market remediation - Potential market tool failures and errors may impact the operability of the IESO-administered markets.
 The IESO will assess the impact to the IESO-administered markets and will resolve incorrect and/or missing data and take corrective, appropriate action, that is specific to the timeframe in which the market failure and/or error occurred.